Mill Town Music Hall great venue - News & Views

 Perhaps my favorite thing about Mill Town Music Hall is how far apart the rows are from each other.
 I can literally stretch my legs straight out in front of me and barely touch the next row.
 When someone has to get by me, I don’t even have to stand up, and they can walk by me without turning sideways.

-When the concert is over, you can be out of the door, in my car, and on I-20 in about 5 minutes.
-That's not even leaving early.
-At many venues it takes 10 minutes to find your car, and then it's a madhouse trying to get back on the highway for the long trip back.
+When the concert is over, you can be out of the door, in your car, and on Interstate 20 in about five minutes.
+With most venues it would take much longer than that, even if you left right before the end of the show.
+At many venues it takes 10 minutes to get out of the door, and 10 to 15 minutes more to find your car, and then it's a madhouse trying to get back on the highway for the long trip back.
+It may be 90 minutes or so before you get home, especially from the Gwinnett venues if you live in West Georgia.

-Since that concert, I have been back to Mill Town many times and have always had a great experience.
+Since that first Steven Curtis Chapman concert, I have been back to Mill Town many times and have always had a great experience.
 You can't beat the convenience, and it's really neat to see stars like Charlie Daniels, Kansas, Wynonna, Billy Ray Cyrus, Kenny Loggins, and other big name acts right here in West Georgia.

 There are a number of good concerts coming up.
 You can find the schedule and buy tickets at www.milltownmusichall.com.
 You may also visit their Facebook page or call 770.537.6455 for information.